|Test Browser & PDFs|

 The TESTING BROWSER & PDF page will send an inline single-page PDF to a frame on the page AND with a click on the FORCE DOWNLOAD PDF file link, it will send an attached PDF to the browser.
 Surprisingly, mobile web browsers have differing degrees of success with that.
 Follow the FAQ on that testing page to remedy the situation before continuing with a mobile web browser on a hand-held device.

-if a tile gets "stuck" and does not change to GREEN when you expect it to, zing me (found in the "Need Technical Support?" secction on the left-hand side) a text message telling me the student name and the stuck tile.
-It usually happens between 1-3 times a day that I get a message from somebody that a cell is not opening as it should.
-When I see that, I'll login and force it open for you.
+if a tile gets "stuck" and does not change to GREEN when you expect it to, contacting General Help telling us the student name ( DOB) and the stuck tile location (module row number and tile type).
+It usually happens between 1-3 times a day that a message from somebody that a cell is not opening as it should.
+When I see that, we'll login and force it open for you.

-The tech-guy is the tech-guy to literally 1000s of students and can be quickly overwhelmed by calls and texts happening at the same time.
-It is completely different than the previous system.
-And it has a way of operation that requires some knowledge of how it works.
-If you ask the tech-guy about something that is already covered in the FAQs (that is YOUR responsibility to find) he will likely regard your question as a mark of ignorance in being unwilling to learn of the process.
+The tech-guy and general help is assistance to literally thousands of students and can be quickly overwhelmed by emails, calls, and texts happening at the same time.
+WorkCenter operation requires some knowledge.
+If you ask for help about something that is already covered in the FAQs (that is YOUR responsibility to find) your question will be regarded as a mark of ignorance in being unwilling to learn the process.
 Officially, this site wants intelligent and smart drivers on the road.
 That starts with smart and intelligent student drivers that are resourceful when they are not behind the wheel.